jacoblockett/napi-mecab/README.md

 # Examples
-script          # installs all languages script -l jp,ko # installs japanese and korean dictionaries script -l ru    # throws an error as russion is not supported
+script          # installs all languages script -l jp,ko # installs japanese and korean dictionaries script -l ru    # throws an error as russian is not supported
 ```

 > ❔ Be sure to choose the correct one for your environment.